bmramsdell/Ramsdell_CSCI2270_FinalProject/README.md

 How to Run:

 This program is no different than any homework assignment we have done this semester.
 In order to run the program, contributors will simply download the files, add them to a new project in Code::Blocks, and run the program while following the directions prompted by the program itself.
+Users and contributors should use the main.cpp driver file and NOT the FinalProject.cpp file.
+Sorry for the confusion!

 Dependencies: